maomao853/BC-Multi-Omics-GNN/README.md

 - `genes`: target node attribute, list of strings
 - `num_nodes`: target node attribute, number

 The significant nodes identified using group lasso may be processed using `prepare_hotspot.ipynb`.
 The resulting .csv file may be used as an additional target node attribute in the existing network.
+Then, pruning is conducted manually using a bottom-up breadth first search (BFS) method of traversal, where any insignificant non-leaf nodes were removed from the tree (insignificant nodes are defined as any node that is not a clinical hotspot).

+### Annotations
+Enrichment analysis is performed using [Enrichr](https://maayanlab.cloud/Enrichr/) and the [KEGG 2021 Human](https://www.kegg.jp/) gene-set library to identify functions of protein communities.
+Enriched terms are grouped based on biological function and the resulting groups (protein systems) are named using biological knowledge and literature analysis.